-No permit is required for a fence up to 7 feet tall and typical field fencing up to 8 feet tall, where constructed of woven wire or chain link.
+Generally, no permit is required for a typical field fence (woven wire or chain link) up to 8 feet tall when it is adjacent to a 1- or 2-family residence.
+Otherwise, permits are required for fences more than 7 feet tall.
 Please contact Building Codes for more information at 503-742-4739, or call 503-742-4452 to report a violation or file a complaint online.

 My neighbor's tree branches are growing onto my property.
 Can I cut the branches that are on my side of the property line?

 The County can not give legal advice.
 In this situation it may be best to contact an attorney to determine your rights and responsibilities.

 Someone cut down all the trees on their property.
 Is this a violation?